class FEATURE_EDITOR_APP

 ]"

-instructions: "See bottom of page"
+instructions: "See end of class"

 author: "Finnian Reilly"